debbiemarkslab/GELMMnet/README.md

 Implementation of a generalized elastic net LMM for (mainly) GWAS analysis.
-It also implements the exact post selection inference method proposed by Lee et al. to generate accurate confidence interval and p-values.
+It also implements the exact post selection inference method proposed by Lee et al. to generate accurate confidence interval and p-values adjusted for elastic net.

 The implementation is based on Barbara Rakitsch's implementation of LMM-Lasso (https://github.com/BorgwardtLab/LMM-Lasso)